Ohio State Route 103: Route description

 In Chatfield SR 103, turns northeast concurrent with SR 4.
 The concurrency passes through the center of the village, before SR 103 turns due east, leaving SR 4.
 The route heads due east toward New Washington, passing through farmland.
 On the west side of New Washington the highway curves southeast, before curving back due east, passing through residential properties.
 In downtown the route turns due south, passing commercial properties and having an intersection with SR 602.
 At the intersection with SR 602, SR 103 turns southeast and SR 602 continues due south.
 The roadway passes more residential properties, before leaving New Washington.
 The route heads east through farmland, having an intersection with SR 39, before turning due north in rural Crawford County.
 The highway heads due north, until the Crawford–Huron county line, where SR 103 turns due east.
 SR 103 heads east as the county line, before turning due north towards Willard.

 SR 103 enters Willard from the south, passing the Willard Municipal Airport and passing through commercial properties.
 The road has an intersection with US 224, before heading through residential properties.
 The route enters downtown Willard as Main Street and makes a sharp turn due east onto Tiffin Street.
-Tiffin Street heads east through residential properties having an at-grade railroad crossing and an intersection with SR 99.
+Tiffin Street heads east through residential properties and passing under a railroad with a low 13 ft 2-in clearance, before an intersection with SR 99.
 East of the intersection with SR 99, SR 103 has an intersection with SR 598, before leaving Willard.
 East of Willard the highway passes through farmland, having an intersection with SR 61.
 The intersection with SR 61 is the western terminus of SR 103.

 The section of SR 103 that is concurrent with US 23 is part of the National Highway System, a system of routes important for the nation's economy, mobility and defense.

 History

 SR 103 was originally signed in 1923, between Bluffton and Carey.
 In 1935 the route was extended east to an intersection with SR 53 near Tymochtee.
 The route was extended east to an intersection with SR 4 near Chatfield in 1938.
 The whole route was paved by 1939.
 Between 1962 and 1964, I–75 was built and open between Bluffton and Cygnet.
-US 25 ran concurrent with I–75, leaving SR 103 to replace US 103 through the south side of Bluffton.
+US 25 ran concurrent with I–75, leaving SR 103 to replace US 25 through the south side of Bluffton.
 By 1969, its eastern terminus was extended to its current location, replacing the now defunct route numbers 194 and 298.
 No significant changes have taken place to this state route since 1969.